 In fact, to capture the attention of our target the preliminary action is to appear to him, perhaps through the traditional tools of web marketing, such as:

 - a campaign Facebook Advertising o Twitter Advertising o LinkedIn Advertising;

 - A sharing of your content on social;

-The second step consists in generating interest in the user who enters the funnel: this can be done, for example, by nurturing the lead with strategies of lead nurturing.
+The second step is to generate interest in the user who entered the funnel: this can be done, for example, by nurturing the lead with lead nurturing strategies.

 Once our lead has entered the sales funnel and has acquired interest, the next step is to stimulate the desire to buy, perhaps with some persuasive techniques and the use of a landing page.

 The user who arrives at the end of the funnel should take the action that conversion is intended.